US Fed hikes interest rate by 25 bps to curb inflation despite banking turmoil

 In an expected move, America's central bank - Federal Reserve - on Wednesday hiked interest rates by 25 basis points.
 The Fed was earlier expected to raise rates by 50 basis points, but the banking crisis in the US appears to have prompted it to go slow to avoid a further meltdown.
 The central bank has committed to bringing down the inflation to 2 per cent from currently over 6 per cent.

+"The Federal Open Market Committee (the central bank's rate-setting panel) seeks to achieve maximum employment and inflation at the rate of 2 per cent over the longer run," it said, adding that in support of these goals, "the Committee decided to raise the target range for the federal funds rate to 4-3/4 to 5 percent".

+The committee, the central bank said, will closely monitor incoming information and assess the implications for monetary policy.
+It, however, said that "some additional policy firming may be appropriate in order to attain a stance of monetary policy that is sufficiently restrictive to return inflation to 2 per cent over time".

-To fight the persistent hot inflation, the Fed has increased rates from zero to 4.75 to 5 per cent, all in just one year.
+To fight the persistent hot inflation, the Fed has so far increased rates from zero to 4.75 to 5 per cent, all in just one year.
 This continuous hike, however, has hit the regional banks hard and could push the economy into recession.
 Also, it was the high-interest rate that brought down two banks - Silicon Valley Bank and Signature Bank - and pushed many others on the brink of collapse like the First Republic Bank.

+Today, the Fed said the US banking system is sound and resilient.
+"Recent developments are likely to result in tighter credit conditions for households and businesses and to weigh on economic activity,

+hiring, and inflation.
+The extent of these effects is uncertain," it said, adding that the committee remains highly attentive to inflation risks.

 While inflation is still way above the central bank's tolerance limit, investors wanted the Fed to not rock the markets by pressing ahead with 50 basis points, as was suggested by minutes from the Jan 31-Feb 1 meeting.
 In the last meeting, the Fed had hiked the rate by 25 basis points.